-Depreciation is calculated on a straight-line basis, beginning the following day in the month when the asset is available for use.
+Depreciation is calculated on a straight-line basis, beginning the following day in the month when the asset is available for use over the life of the asset.
+The useful lives of the assets will vary depending on the analysis conducted and comparable assets will be taken into consideration.
+The current useful lives are as follows: